 Host of “iSermon” Podcast on Ancient Faith Radio

-Fr Theodore has been married to his wife Joanna since 2006 and has two beautiful twins George and Katherine.
+Fr Theodore has been married to his wife Joanna since 2006 and has three beautiful children, twins George and Katherine, and Angelo.

 Dr Maria-Fotini Polidoulis Kapsalis